ghorvath78/butools/doc/rawsource/GM1StationaryDistr.rst

     Parameters
     ----------
-    A : matrix, shape (N,M*N)
+    A : length(M) list of matrices of shape (N,N)
-        Matrix blocks of the G/M/1 type generator in the regular part, from 0 to M-1, concatenated horizontally.
+        Matrix blocks of the G/M/1 type generator in the regular part, from 0 to M-1.
-    B : matrix, shape (N,M*N)
+    B : length(M) list of matrices of shape (N,N)
-        Matrix blocks of the G/M/1 type generator at the boundary, from 0 to M-1, concatenated horizontally.
-    R : matrix, shape (N,N)
+        Matrix blocks of the G/M/1 type generator at the R : matrix, shape (N,N)
         Matrix R of the G/M/1 type Markov chain
     K : integer